 - Choose the best from above

 - Fold a sheet of paper to create 8 frames.
-Sketch your best idea from above as a user story.
-Spend 1 minute per sketch
+Sketch your best idea from above as a user story, spending one minute per sketch

 - Spend up to 90 minutes creating a storyboard of your best user-story.
 It should be self-explanatory

 The Day 2 morning session is when the team votes on a prototype to build.